manoafitnessfinder/manoafitnessfinder.github.io/index.md

 First you will need install <a href = "https://www.meteor.com/install">Meteor</a>.
 Second you will need to install <a href = "https://nodejs.org/en/download/">Node.js</a>.

-Thrid go to the our <a href = "https://github.com/manoafitnessfinder/app">github</a> and download it as a template.
+Third go to the our <a href = "https://github.com/manoafitnessfinder/app">github</a> and download it as a template.
 Fourth copy it to your local machine by clicking "Clone or Download".

 Now cd into the app directory of the local your local copy and perform: